charroux/GoogleAppEngineSpringBoot/README.md

 The Web Service : https://github.com/charroux/GoogleAppEngineSpringBoot/blob/master/src/main/java/com/example/appengine/demos/springboot/HelloworldController.java

-## Lab 2: decloupling and scalling up and app, fault tolerance with a queue int the Cloud
+## Lab 2: decloupling and scalling up an app, fault tolerance with a queue int the Cloud

+The backend Task begin the queue:

+The front end task writing into the queue

 ## Lab 3:  share the same running app with your custumers with a multi-tenany architecture

-## Lab 4: optimize your app by caching data in front of a database